About the Telegraph Historical Archive, 1855-2021

 • Fall of the Berlin Wall in 1989

 The Telegraph also included many notable contributors, such as George Augustus Sala.
 One of the most famous journalists of the nineteenth century, Sala pioneered a more lively, personal style of writing and reported from all over the world.
 He is also celebrated for his coverage of the US Civil War.
-In addition, Sir Winston Churchill's first journalistic attempts were contained within the pages of The Telegraph, written when he was a twenty-two-year-old army officer.
+In addition, Sir Winston Churchill's first journalistic attempts were contained within the pages, written when he was a twenty-two-year-old army officer.

 The Telegraph was the first paper to publish a crossword in 1925 and in 1942 the newspaper published the cryptic crossword puzzle responsible for recruiting Allied codebreakers during the Second World War.